makerdao/community/governance/votes/Executive vote - May 24, 2023.md

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
 - RWA014 (Coinbase Custody) will be onboarded as a new vault type, as detailed below.
-- GNO (Gnosis) will be onboarded to Spark Protocol, as detailed below.
+- GNO (Gnosis) will be onboarded to Spark Lend, as detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**